bw-math/bw-math/source/references/python/01_SETUP.rst

 .. note::

     Pin the Linux terminal to your dock for quick access.
+At the bottom of the screen,

     .. image:: ../../assets/imgs/python/dock.png
         :align: center